 Services - NASC will link you to the services [via contracted providers] to meet your assessed needs; these may include, but are not limited to, the following:

 - Home-based Support Services e.g. Personal Cares and Household Management

 - Meals on Wheels

 - Residential care – (NASC will give you subsidy forms to complete if you need to apply for the Government Residential Care subsidy).

 Counties Manukau Health NASC is committed to providing services which support the Positive Aging, Disability Strategy and the Health of Older People's Strategy.
 NASC has a range of professional clinical Needs Assessors and a wide cultural mix.
-Please advise if the client prefers an Assessor of a specific ethnicity or requires an interpreter and the service will do our best to oblige.
+Please advise if you prefer an Assessor of a specific ethnicity or require an interpreter and the service will do our best to oblige.